Usernode Dapp Hackathon · technical write-up

 Enrolling as a member-owner is a Usernode transaction.
 Joining the collective is recorded on the chain, not in a private database alone.

 A member vote changes the real platform fee (for example 20% to 15%).
-The tally is on-chain and the result moves the live number, rather than being a cosmetic poll.
+Each artist signs their vote with their own wallet into the governance wallet, which tallies them and self-sends the decision on-chain — a transaction that moves the live number, not a cosmetic poll.

 A self-hosted Usernode node plus an app-key signer lets the platform post a receipt for a sale server-side, through the node's wallet RPC, with no manual approval tap.
 The chain fee is zero; the platform fee is carried as data in the memo.

-Every action is written to the platform database first, then best-effort to the chain.
-If a send fails the product stays consistent and reports honestly.
-It keeps working even when the chain is unavailable.
+Every action is written to the platform database first, then to the chain, and the receipt hash is only published once the explorer confirms it canonical.
+If a send fails the product stays consistent and reports honestly — it keeps working even when the chain is slow.

-For the hackathon demo, the fiat payment rail (card capture) is simulated by a bot so the end-to-end flow can be shown; the on-chain side is built and deployed on the Usernode testnet.
+For the hackathon demo, the fiat payment rail (card capture) is simulated by a bot so the end-to-end flow can be shown.
+The on-chain backend — a self-hosted Usernode node plus an app-key signer — is deployed and writing live receipts: every sale is recorded as a confirmed on-chain transaction that mines canonical on the public chain, visible on our ledger page and on the Usernode explorer.
 Sales settle in fiat off-chain; the chain holds the immutable record of what happened, including the fee as data.

+This is the model we are building toward for the full product.
 The hard part of any fiat-to-chain system, named honestly: linking an off-chain payment to its on-chain record needs a trusted attestation that the sale really happened.
-Our answer is to anchor that trust to Stripe.
+Our answer is to anchor that trust to Stripe — the payment processor everyone already relies on.

-When a buyer pays by card, Stripe issues a cryptographically signed confirmation that the money changed hands.
-That signed proof is what gets written to Usernode.
+In the real product, when a buyer pays by card, Stripe issues a cryptographically signed confirmation that the money changed hands, and that signed proof is what gets written to Usernode.
 The chain never takes the gallery's word for a sale; it is anchored to Stripe's signed receipt.
 Every artist can then verify, independently and without trusting us, that a sale was real — for the exact amount, with the exact fee split.

 A normal fiat checkout.
 No wallet, no token.